hasinhayder/themeforest-wp-theme-approval-checklist/README.md

 	}
 	```

-* **Rename your script and css handlers:** If you're enqueueing external css and JavaScript files, you need to rename your style and js handlers inside the `wp_enqueue_script()` function and use meaningful and readable handler names.
+* **Rename your script and css handles:** If you're enqueueing external css and JavaScript files, you need to rename your style and js handlers inside the `wp_enqueue_script()` function and use meaningful and readable handler names.

 	_Example_